Covid-19 Secure Hygiene Measures

 First Reflexology Discovery Session

 Your first visit will begin with a Discovery Session.
 A comprehensive medical and lifestyle questionnaire is completed and we will discuss your goals that you would like reflexology to help with.
-You will then be able to relax and have a full investigatory treatment.
-I will note down any areas of imbalance which, along with the findings from your consultation, will enable me to build a personal, holistic treatment plan.
+You will then be able to relax and have a full reflexology treatment.
+I will note down any areas of imbalance which, along with the findings from your consultation, will enable me to build a personal, holistic treatment plan for your following treatments.

-We will begin with a short discussion about your progress since your last visit, or any additional concerns or issues you may have.
-I will then adapt my treatment plan as necessary.
-I may deliver your treatment on the feet, hands or ears, or a combination of each, as I work synergistically to give the most effective treatment for your presenting condition/s.
-I will also offer aftercare advice and show you how to maximise your treatment by working the reflexes on your hands at home.
+We will begin with a brief discussion about your progress since your last visit, or any additional concerns or health issues you may have.
+I will then adapt your treatment plan as necessary.
+I may deliver your treatment on the feet, hands or ears, or a combination of each, as I work synergistically to give the most effective treatment for your presenting health issues.
+I may also offer aftercare advice and show you how to maximise your treatment by working the reflexes on your hands at home.

 Frequently asked questions